 We then write our individual reading goals to work on for this month.
 Each student chooses a goal that is specific to them.
 You can see reading goals, genre graph, books to be read, etc… by clicking here.

 Goals and other graphs are kept in reading notebooks.
 The tabbed sections make it easier to organize the 4 sections of learning: word work, comprehension, vocabulary, and reading progress.
 Take a look at this notebook here.

 To go along with our growth mindset theme, you can get this banner and pennant set for free!
 Click here to get it now!

-Click here or on the envelope to sign up for free teacher tips and to be notified when new, free resources are added!
+Click here to sign up for free teacher tips and to be notified when new, free resources are added!